 There are surprising wellness benefits of alternating hot and cold water on the body, known as thermotherapy.

-It is believed that the word 'spa' is an acronym for salus per aquam meaning health through water.
-It is not known if this is a historical truth or just a nice story, but the great news is that we have some fantastic facilities to reap these benefits in the spa at Rockliffe Hall.
+It is believed that the word 'spa' is actually an acronym for 'salus per aquam' meaning health through water.
+It is not known if this is an historical truth or just a nice story, but the great news is that we have some fantastic facilities to reap these benefits in the spa at Rockliffe Hall.

 Repeatedly switching the feet from hot to cold water causes tissue temperature to change quickly, expanding and constricting blood vessels and therefore increasing circulation.
 Air pumped through the base of each bath provides an invigorating massage to further aid this process and helps to release tension in the muscles and tendons of the feet.

 These processes also help the body cleanse, as the increase in blood and lymph circulation moves unwanted toxins through the body allowing them to be processed and removed rather than being allowed to build up and cause potential illness.
 The Foot Spa can also be used to alleviate symptoms of specific conditions such as plantar fasciitis and arthritis, with the combination of contrast therapy and massage having proved helpful in the management of pain in this area.

 These are not your ordinary showers; these showers offer both an intense and a gentle way to get the health benefits of alternating hot and cold.

 Lights housed in the showerhead work their way through the colour spectrum, two settings unwind and invigorate for a warm or cold drench shower.
 The experience shower offers a gentler contrast of temperatures, the tropical monsoon or the cooler rainforest mist, which is a gentle way to embrace thermotherapy (hot and cold) recommended for the more elderly and those recovering from illness.